-She holds a bilingual lic.rer.soc. degree (equivalent to a M.A.) of the University of Fribourg, Departement of Science of Society, having studied Sociology, IT/Information Management and Economics.
-She is a member of the Swiss Sociological Association, the Society for Social Studies of Science (4S), the European Association for the Study of Science and Technology, the European Citizen Science Association, the Association of Computing Machinery, and the Association of Internet Researchers.
+She holds a doctorate in social sciences of the Faculty of Social and Political Sciences of the University of Lausanne and bilingual lic.rer.soc. degree (equivalent to a M.A.) of the University of Fribourg, Departement of Science of Society, having studied Sociology, IT/Information Management and Economics.
+She is a member of the Swiss Sociological Association, the Society for Social Studies of Science (4S), the European Association for the Study of Science and Technology, the Association of Computing Machinery, and the Association of Internet Researchers.

 She is fluent in Swiss German, German, French and English, and elementary proficient in Spanish and Farsi.
 Her personal interest include cinema, traveling and playing the piano.